Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 - [Partitions and limits](../jobs_and_resources/partitions_and_limits.md)

 !!! hint
-    This message might also appear for other slurm related problems, e.g. quota issues.
+    This message might also appear for other Slurm related problems, e.g. quota issues.
     That might be the case when the error appears for you but not for others while using the same system parameters.
 In this case, please ask for support as described in [How to Ask for Support](../support/support.md).